typelevel/cats-effect/docs/std/async-await.md

 }
 ```

-**NB** as a side note, in the cats ecosystem, the "correct" way to iterate over a collection whilst performing effects is be to rely on the `cats.Traverse#traverse` function.
+**NB** as a side note, in the cats ecosystem, the "correct" way to iterate over a collection whilst performing effects is to rely on the `cats.Traverse#traverse` function.